Ex-Treasury Secretary Paulson says AIG bailout was punitive

 “AIG, either fairly or unfairly, ... became a symbol for all that is bad on Wall Street,” Paulson said as he testified about the U.S. government’s bailout of the insurance giant, which began with a $85 billion loan from the New York Federal Reserve in September 2008.

-Paulson, who appeared relaxed as he testified in federal court in Washington, said he supported the loan as appropriate for the circumstances, especially because officials needed to send a message that any bailout would come with strings attached.
+Paulson, testifying in federal court in Washington, also said he supported the loan and its terms as appropriate for the circumstances.

-But he did not shed much light on how the terms of the loan were selected, which is at the heart of the case.

-Paulson was one of the chief architects of the U.S. government’s response to the unprecedented global credit crisis of 2007-2009, and he has since written a book about the experience.
-Monday’s courtroom setting put Paulson on the hot seat in a way he has not experienced since Congress wrapped up its hearings on the subject years ago.
+Paulson was a chief architect of the U.S. government’s response to the unprecedented global credit crisis.
+He has since written a book about the experience, but Monday’s courtroom setting put Paulson on the hot seat in a way he has not experienced since Congress wrapped up its hearings on the subject years ago.

-Legal experts have doubted the strength of the lawsuit, which is seeking as much as $50 billion from the government.
-The outcome of the lawsuit may affect how much flexibility regulators will have when they respond to future financial crises.

 In the case of AIG, the Fed initially charged a high interest rate for the first loan and required a nearly 80 percent stake in the company in exchange, which Greenberg’s lawyers have said was illegal.

-While Paulson said he was not involved in setting the specific terms, he said the provisions were necessary to protect against “moral hazard,” or concerns that other companies would take reckless risks under the belief that the government would bail them out with few consequences.
+Paulson said such terms were necessary to protect against “moral hazard,” or concerns that other companies would take reckless risks under the belief that the government would bail them out with few consequences.

-But in response to questions from a government lawyer, Paulson said Citigroup Inc’s (C.N) shareholders were not subject to similar terms when the bank also started to falter during the crisis.

 Paulson said he was worried the traders would take the same strategy to the next bank, a concern he said he did not have about any of AIG’s peers.

-AIG’s problems stemmed from insurance it wrote on $79 billion worth of shoddy mortgage securities; Citigroup and other banks facing mounting losses on toxic assets they held.

-Paulson took the stand Monday morning wearing a dark suit and red tie, answering questions so directly that Greenberg’s lawyer, star litigator David Boies, wrapped up what he expected to be six hours of testimony within a little over one hour.
+Paulson took the stand Monday morning wearing a dark suit and red tie and appeared relaxed, answering questions so directly that Greenberg’s lawyer, star litigator David Boies, wrapped up what he expected to be six hours of testimony within a little over one hour.

 The testimony by Paulson comes in the second week of what is expected to be a six-week trial.
 Former Treasury Secretary Timothy Geithner and former Federal Reserve Chairman Ben Bernanke are expected to testify later this week.